reiver/the-game-inventors-guidebook/README.md

 These are [annotations](annotations/) — quotations, comments, notes, etc  — by [Charles Iliya Krempeaux](http://changelog.ca/) on **Brian Tinsman**'s 2008 book 《The Game Inventor's Guidebook: How to Invent and Sell Board Games, Card Games, Role-Playing Games, & Everything in Between!》.

+## Who Should Read This Book

+This book is relevant to a broader audience than just who this book was specifically written for.

+This book was specifically written for **game designers**, and **game developers** who create physical games — such as board games, and card games, etc.
+And of course this book is written relevant to them.

+But, broadly speaking, there are 2 (other) groups of people who I think *could* benefit from reading this book:…

+№1: **entrepreneurs**, **people at startups**, **people who create and develop products & services**.
+This includes **people in Tech** — or **I.T.** for those outside of Canada, and the U.S.

+№2: **(electronic) video game designers**, **(electronic) video game developers**.

+Of course, there are some parts of the book that are a bit outdated.
+And there are some parts of the book that are very very specific to making physical games (such as board games, card games, etc).

+But a lot of it is relevant outside of the designing, and developing of physical games.

+And a lot of it is relevant in making products, and services in general (that have nothing to do with games).

+At the time I read this book, I am someone who had been in the Tech industry — or I.T. for those living outside of Canada, and the U.S. — for 20 to 25 years, depending on how you count it.
+Someone who has been in the (electronic) video game industry a number of times.
+And someone who has created a number of startups, and companies.

+To me, the way this book describes how physical games are created sounds similar to how Tech startups, and Tech companies are created.

 ## Table of Contents
 * Forward
 * [Section 1: How They Did It](annotations/section_1/)